-As of June 30, 2005, the Company had \$642,500 in principal amount of outstanding indebtedness to P. Mullens and J.R.
-Dell, current members of its board of directors, representing working capital advances they made to it, which indebtedness is evidenced by demand notes bearing interest at the rate of 6% per annum and which provide for repayment in the form of scheduled monthly payments beginning April 1, 2006.
-An aggregate of an additional \$617,000 principal amount of debt that is evidenced by substantially similar notes is owed to two former directors and \$110,000 principal amount to R. Takahashi, a CryoPort Inc. shareholder.
+As of June 30, 2005, the Company had \$386,500 and \$256,000 in principal amount of outstanding indebtedness to Patrick Mullens and Jeffrey Dell respectively, current members of its board of directors, representing working capital advances they made to it, which indebtedness is evidenced by demand notes bearing interest at the rate of 6% per annum and which provide for repayment in the form of scheduled monthly payments beginning April 1, 2006.
+Additional principal amounts of \$330,000 and \$287,000 that is evidenced by substantially similar notes is owed to Mark Grossman and David Petreccia respectively, two former directors and \$110,000 principal amount to Raymond Takahashi, a CryoPort Inc. shareholder.
 No new borrowings have been made by the Company as of October 10, 2005.